-The Vira I. Heinz Program, part of Heinz Endowments, is intended to empower young women to address global issues by offering opportunities for international education, leadership development and community service.
-Typically, each participating college or university in Pennsylvania is granted three spots for female sophomores or juniors.
-This year, as has been the case at Waynesburg in previous years, Waynesburg was granted six spots.
+The Vira I. Heinz Program, an initiative of The Heinz Endowments, is intended to empower young women to address global issues by offering opportunities for international education, leadership development and community service.

-The program provides scholarships of at least $5,000 for women who have never been out of the United States to study abroad for the summer, and Waynesburg is one of only 13 higher education institutions to participate in the program.
-Collectively, the Waynesburg recipients will receive more than $40,000 for their trips, scheduled to take place during the summer of 2016.
+The program provides scholarships of at least $5,000 for women who have never been out of the United States to study abroad for the summer, and Waynesburg is one of only 15 higher education institutions to participate in the program.
+The four Waynesburg women selected will collectively receive nearly $30,000 for their trips.

-The six students were selected after an application process that included creating a proposal for their intended travel plans and interviews in front of a committee.
+Students were selected after applying for the program by creating a proposal outlining their intended plans for studying and engaging in a foreign community, followed by interviews in front of a committee.
 They will participate in a year-long program which includes spring and fall retreats at the University of Pittsburgh, a summer of travel, an experience report and a community engagement experience.

 # # #